 Today’s Wonder of the Day was inspired by Ben .
 Ben Wonders, “What is the physics behind different pitches in baseball” Thanks for WONDERing with us, Ben !

-It's the bottom of the ninth inning.
+It’s the bottom of the ninth inning.
 There are two outs.
 The bases are loaded.
-You stand on the mound, staring down your rival's best hitter.
-You cling to a one-run lead.
-You wind up and deliver your best fastball.
+You stand on the mound, staring down your rival’s best hitter.
+Your team has a one-run lead.
+You wind up and throw your best fastball.
 He swings.
 He misses!
 Strike one.

-Unlike a fastball, which travels straight to the plate as quickly as possible, a curveball drops and curves as it approaches the batter.
-Since batters only have a split-second to swing at the ball, they often have trouble hitting curveballs because they can't see them dip and move until it's too late.
+Unlike a fastball, which travels straight to the plate as quickly as possible, a curveball drops and curves as it flies toward the batter.
+Since batters only have a split-second to swing at the ball, they often miss curveballs because they can’t see them dip and move until it’s too late.

 How do pitchers throw curveballs?
-Do they put a hex on the ball?
+Do they hex the ball?
 Is it magic?
 Nope!
-It's pure science.
-In fact, all baseball pitches make interesting subjects of study when it comes to learning about the physical laws that apply to the sport of baseball.
+It’s pure science.
+In fact, all baseball pitches are interesting to study when it comes to learning about the physical laws of our world.

-For example, physical forces and properties, such as gravity, friction, velocity, acceleration, and momentum, are constantly at work when a ball is thrown and subsequently hit by a bat.
-When it comes to a curveball, though, the spin put on the ball by the pitcher brings a couple of other scientific principles into play: Bernoulli's principle and the Magnus Effect.
+Many physical forces are at work in baseball.
+Gravity, friction, velocity, acceleration, and momentum are all involved in America’s favorite pastime.
+When it comes to a curveball, though, the spin put on the ball by the pitcher brings a couple of other scientific principles into play: Bernoulli’s principle and the Magnus Effect.

 As a curveball flies through the air, the spin creates an imbalance of air pressure on either side of the ball.
 According to Bernoulli’s principle, this imbalance of air pressure creates lift.
 When applied to a spinning object, the Magnus Effect holds that the force of lift generated will cause the spinning ball to move in the direction of lower pressure.